What is perfectionism?

 - become very controlling in your personal and professional relationships

-Perfectionists often become obsessed with rules, lists, and work.
-At another extreme, they may become extremely apathetic.
+- become obsessed with rules, lists, and work, or alternately, become extremely apathetic

-Perfectionism’s cause is not always clear.
-It is often a learned behavior.
-People with perfectionism believe that they are valuable only because of what they achieve or what they do for other people.
+Perfectionism’s cause isn’t always clear.
+It’s often a learned behavior.
+People with perfectionism believe that they’re valuable only because of what they achieve or what they do for other people.

 Academic settings can bring out perfectionism in young people.

-If perfectionism is interfering with your ability to live a full and happy life, consult a mental health professional.
+As part of your perfectionism, you may strive to hide your personal problems.
+This can make it harder to treat.
+But remember, it’s important to seek help when you need it.
+If perfectionism is interfering with your ability to live a full and happy life, speak to your doctor or a mental health professional.
 If you’re thinking of harming yourself or others, seek emergency medical attention.